DanielRodriguezIT/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://i.imgur.com/GLxSIG3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the next portion of the lab we will perpetually ping the Linux machine with the command ping -t.
 This will continually ping the machine until we decide to stop it, while the Windows machine is pinging the Linux machine we will go to the Linux machine and block inbound ICMP traffic on it's firewall.
 Once we do that we will stop recieving echo replys from the Linux machine.
 We will block ICMP by creating a new Network Security Group on the Linux machine that will be set to block ICMP.
+We can allow the traffic by allowing ICMP on the Linux Network Security Groups page on Azure.
 </p>
 <br />
 <img src="https://i.imgur.com/5vXO75R.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <img src="https://i.imgur.com/Asl80tN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Next we will use our Windows machine to SSH to the Linux machine.
+SSH has no GUI it just gives the user access to the machines CLI.
 </p>
 <br />
 <img src="https://i.imgur.com/GLxSIG3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>